mtumilowicz/elasticsearch7-ngrams-fuzzy-shingles-stemming-workshop/README.md

     * token: `pillar`
     * edge n-grams: `p`, `pi`, `pil`, `pill`, `pilla`, `pillar`
 * helpful for searching words with prefix
-    * prefix query is time consuming
+    * vs prefix query: prefix query is much more time consuming
-    * but indexing is longer (and indexes are bigger - contain prefixes)
+    * but indexing edge ngrams is longer (and indexes are bigger - contain prefixes)
 * index vs search analyzer
     * standard approach: same analyzer at index time and at search time
     * different advice for edge ngrams